-Planting your vegetable transplants and vegetable seeds into nicely worked up soil is key for healthy plant growth.
+Planting your vegetable transplants and vegetable seeds into nicely worked-up soil is key for healthy plant growth.

-You don’t want your plant roots to end up hitting rocks or struggling to grow through hard and packed down soil.
+You don’t want your plant roots to end up hitting rocks or struggling to grow through hard and packed down the soil.

 Tools for Working Up Soil